SYNAPTIC · ORGANIC MEMORY MANAGER · v2.3.0b1

 Oh, you're here early!

 I'm still working on the public beta of this program, but here's a preview of what it can do.
-Images and features are subject to change in minor ways, they are already implemented, just need refinement.
+Most of what's shown is shipped; some refinements are still in flight.

 Why Organic Memory?Utilization of natural processses to optimize cycles.
 Electric SheepWhat the system does while it sleeps.
 Medical DashboardInspired by Sci-Fi Medical Records, your data comes to life The scienceThe 25 peer reviewed studies the architecture is built on.
 InstallGet it running in a couple minutes.
 Wire your AIClaude Code, MCP, OTel, custom SDK.